google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **light** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`light <light>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`light <body-light>` element of the defaults class.
 | All light attributes are available here except: name, class.

 .. _default-pair: